InterBase: Multiversion concurrency control before InterBase

-Multiversion concurrency control is described in some detail in sections 4.3 and 5.5 of the 1981 paper "Concurrency Control in Distributed Database Systems" by Philip Bernstein and Nathan Goodman—then employed by the Computer Corporation of America.
+Multiversion concurrency control is described in some detail in sections 4.3 and 5.5 of the 1981 paper "Concurrency Control in Distributed Database Systems" by Philip Bernstein and Nathan Goodman while employed by the Computer Corporation of America.
 Bernstein and Goodman's paper cites a 1978 dissertation by D.P.
-Reed which quite clearly describes MVCC and claims it as an original work.
+Reed, which describes MVCC and claims it as an original work.